Interpolating with generalized Assouad dimensions: General properties of 𝜙 -Assouad dimensions

-The idea is for $\phi$ to remain constant for a long time until the dimension looks small, before decreasing at the fastest possible rate until a carefully chosen scale.
+The idea in the construction is for $\phi$ to remain constant for a long time until the dimension looks small, before decreasing at the fastest possible rate (while still satisfying the constraints of being a dimension function) until a carefully chosen scale.
 This process is then repeated inductively.
 First, let $\Omega=\{(R,r):0<r\leq R\leq 1\}$ and let $\omega\colon\Omega\to\R_{\geq 0}$ be given by

 For $(r,R)\in\Omega$, define

 Of course, $\mathcal{R}(R,r)\subseteq \mathcal{A}(R,r)$.
 We use the function $\omega$ and the regions $\mathcal{R}$ and $\mathcal{A}$ to define the decreasing sequences $(R_n)_{n \in \N}$, $(R_n')_{n \in \N}$ and the increasing sequence $(\theta_n)_{n \in \N}$ inductively as follows.